Want to know how to make extra money in the UK? It’s easier than you think! Here are just a few ways to make extra money:

 Switch bank accounts

 You’ve probably seen all the bank ads offering great deals for switching.
-But it might seem like too much trouble to switch your main bank account.
+But it might seem like too much trouble to switch your main current account.

 Check out this post which explains how you can make money switching bank accounts even without losing your main account.